FAQ - Frequently Asked Questions

 Question: Can I book Dolphin View Cottage through an agency like Hoseasons, Booking. com or TripAdvisor?

-Answer: No. When I purchased the cottage in 2011 it was with a big agency, the agency charged the owner 24% commission on bookings and also charged the person booking a commission fee.
-Obviously they have advertising fees to pay along with offices and staff costs to cover.
+Answer: No. When I purchased the cottage in 2011 it was with a big agency, the agency charged the previous owner 24% commission on bookings and also charged the person booking a commission fee.
+Obviously, they have advertising fees to pay along with offices and staff costs to cover.
 I removed the cottage from the agency and was therefore able to reduce my costs and thereby the prices for renting the cottage.
-You can easily book direct through this website or through Visit Scotland as mentioned in the previous question, that way I can keep my prices low.
+You can easily book direct through this website which is hosted by Promote my Place or through Visit Scotland as mentioned in the previous question, that way I can keep my prices low.

 If you have any questions I have not covered, please do not hesitate to contact me, I am very happy to help.